Military Period - The Post on Alcatraces & U.S. Disciplinary Barracks - 1850-1933

 Bureau of Prisons Period - U.S. Penitentiary Alcatraz - 1934-1963

 Alcatraz is most famous for the 29 years it operated as a U.S. penitentiary.
+During this complex period, over 1500 people were incarcerated on the island.
 Learn how Alcatraz evolved from an army post that contained an army prison into U.S. Penitentiary Alcatraz.

 Indians of All Tribes Occupation - 1969-1971

-In 1964, and again in 1969, American Indians--many whose tribes were being terminated by federal policy--laid claim to Alcatraz Island.
-Their 19-month occupation would cause a great change in federal policy towards American Indians that would save the tribes.
-Learn more about the very important historic occupation by Indians of All Tribes.
+In 1964, and again in 1969-1971, American Indian activists laid claim to Alcatraz Island.
+Their 19-month occupation would cause significant changes in federal policy and galvanize the Red Power movement.
+Learn more about the historic occupation by Indians of All Tribes, which marked its 50th anniversary in 2019.